nimaid/LPHK/README.md

         * `solid` is coninuously on
     * Add more selectors to script entry window
 * Add a `Sound` menu with `Choose default output device...` option
-* Add more sound commands
-  * Use different sound library that supports playing an arbitrary number of sounds, and controlling each sound individually while it plays
-  * Add optional label argument to `SOUND`
-  * Add `SOUND_VOLUME` to set the sound volume by label
-  * Add `SOUND_STOP` to stop playing sound by label and delete the sound label
-  * Add `SOUND_ALL_*` commands to stop/change the volume of all sounds
 * [Refactor code to make LPHKscript functions in auto-implementing modules, for ease of delevopment](https://github.com/nimaid/LPHK/issues/3)
   * A new testing branch will be created while the functional code is re-worked.
 To avoid merging issues, pull requests may have acceptance delayed until the refactor is complete.
   * There are a few complex refactoring tasks required for this, I will be crossing them off here on the testing branch: